debrawolford/plant-swap/README.md

 * [PyMongo](https://pymongo.readthedocs.io/en/stable/) : Used in order to allow the website to communicate with the MongoDB database.

 ### Databases:
-* [MongoDB](https://www.mongodb.com/cloud/atlas) : Used to store users and posts
+* [MongoDB](https://www.mongodb.com/cloud/atlas) : Used to store users and posts.

 [Back to Top](#table-of-contents)

 ## Testing
 Chrome Developer Tools was used the entirety of my project to test out how the website rendered on different viewports/devices.
 By using the device selector I went through each screen size to confirm that everything looked correct each time I changed anything.

-The website has been tested on Google Chrome and Safari for mobile and web and on Internet Explorer for web.
+The website has been tested on Google Chrome, and Safari for mobile and web and on Microsoft Edge and Internet Explorer for web.
 Depending on the screen size the Jumbotron on the Landing Page can be a little too far down the page or too far up.
-I tried changing the margins, and adding the my-auto class, but neither of these resolved the issue.
-Internet Explorer currently also has some styling issues.
+I tried changing the margins, and adding the my-auto Bootstrap class, but neither of these resolved the issue.
+Internet Explorer currently also has some styling issues, but seeing as Microsoft Edge is officially replacing IE I decided this wasn't an urgent issue.

 [Am I Responsive](http://ami.responsivedesign.is/) was used throughout the process to ensure that the website rendered well on different screen sizes.